Venus run 2020

 – FRED DEVITO

-We will be organising our next simulator centre visit in August 2019.
+We will be organising our next simulator centre visit next year for 2020.
 Which lucky school will be chosen for this visit?
 Join our Astronautics Club Malaysia to gain the opportunity.

 Study in australia on scholarship

 The Malaysian Australian Alumni Council will be offering scholarships for suitable candidates to study in Australia.
 Have you got what it takes?

 Get a copy of our book from amazon.com: astronaut corps of malaysia

 On the 10th of October 2007, a young Malaysian was successfully launched into space becoming the nation’s first Astronaut (Angkasawan).
 The Malaysian government had secured a seat on-board the three seater Soyuz capsule and blasted off from Baikonur cosmodrome in Kazakhstan.